-IInvestigating the Antimicrobial Activity of Sesquiterpene Lactone Laurenobiolide
+Investigating the Antimicrobial Activity of Sesquiterpene Lactone Laurenobiolide

-Oli Horyn1, Hannah Trautmann3 & Kathryn M. Ramsey2,3, Matthew Bertin1,2
+Oli Horyn1, Hannah Trautmann2, Sierra Schmidt2, Kathryn M. Ramsey2, Matthew Bertin3

 Pharmacy Practice, University of Rhode Island, Kingston, RI

-2 Biomedical and Pharmaceutical Sciences, University of Rhode Island, Kingston, RI
+Cell and Molecular Biology, University of Rhode Island, Kingston, RI

-3 Cell and Molecular Biology, University of Rhode Island, Kingston, RI
+Biomedical and Pharmaceutical Sciences, University of Rhode Island, Kingston, RI

 With constantly evolving bacteria threatening the efficacy of antibiotics, the search for novel antimicrobials is imperative.
-The utility of natural products has been used as sources for previous drug development and have been used medicinally by our ancestors.
-Laurenobiolide is a known sesquiterpene lactone isolated from the North American tulip tree Liriodendron tulipifera.
-It has known antimicrobial activity on Methicillin-resistant Staphylococcus aureus (MRSA) and is found to be most abundant in the twig bark.
-This molecule is also part of an extract found in the Principal Rhode Island Secondary Metabolite (PRISM) library, a collection of extracts from specimens from the URI Heber W. Youngken Jr. Medicinal Garden.
-We tested the antimicrobial activity of three other related compounds: extracts from two Liriodendron chinense trees, which do not contain laurenobiolide unlike L. tulipifera, and an extract from a hybrid of both tree species.
-The bacterial organisms tested against were Staphylococcus aureus, Escherichia coli, and Francisella tularensis.
-In this project, we validated that laurenobiolide shows antimicrobial activity on S. aureus and explored its potential on other bacterial species, discovered differences in response among the species to the compound and extracts, isolated potential laurenobiolide-resistant mutants, and are investigating its function of inhibiting an essential cellular process.
-The results we identified suggest the potential for laurenobiolide to be a broad-spectrum antimicrobial.
+Natural products historically have been used medicinally and have provided lead compounds for drug development.
+Laurenobiolide is a sesquiterpene lactone isolated from the North American tulip tree Liriodendron tulipifera.
+It has antimicrobial activity on methicillin-resistant Staphylococcus aureus (MRSA).
+We validated the activity on a Methicillin-sensitive strain of S. aureus, found activity against Francisella tularensis, and observed no activity on Escherichia coli at the tested concentration.
+We selected colonies that we anticipated to be potential laurenobiolide-resistant mutants from S. aureus.
+We also investigated the antimicrobial activity of several chemical extracts: one from L. tulipifera, two from Liriodendron chinense trees, which do not contain laurenobiolide, and an extract from a L. tulipifera - L. chinense hybrid tree which also does not contain laurenobiolide.
+While the extract from L. tulipifera showed antimicrobial activity against S. aureus, the other extracts did not, consistent with laurenobiolide functioning as the antimicrobial compound.
+Conversely, F. tularensis exhibited sensitivity to all extracts, suggesting the presence of additional active compounds.
+In this project, we validated that laurenobiolide shows antimicrobial activity on S. aureus and explored its potential on other bacterial species.
+The results we identified suggest the potential for a compound based on laurenobiolide to be developed as an antimicrobial.